 Plant reproduction, ecological and conservation genetics

-In 2016 new teaching subjects are being developed and Susan will be part of teams delivering material on Animal-Plant Interactions, Endangered Species Conservation and Ecological Genetics & Evolution.
+In her teaching capacity, Susan is part of teams delivering material on Plant Diversity and Ecology, Animal-Plant Interactions, Endangered Species Conservation and Ecological Genetics & Evolution.

 Postdoctoral fellow (2012)

 Dr Denise Fernando - 2012 ARC DECRA awardee

 Dr Gareth Holmes – appointed on an ARC Discovery Project.